ecodynlab/GALUP/Modules/Module 1.md

 ## Module 1 - Introduction to Remote Sensing

 What will you learn from this module?
+• Basics of EM spectrum
+• Different types of remote sensing systems and sensors and their applications

 ##
 _Remote sensing is the science and art of obtaining information about an object, area, or phenomenon through the analysis of data acquired by a device that is not in contact with the object, area, or phenomenon under investigation<sup>1</sup>._